This R Data Import Tutorial Is Everything You Need

 Read SAS, SPSS, and Other Datasets into R

-As you will know already, R is a programming language and software environment for statistical computing.
+As you already know, R is a programming language and software environment for statistical computing.
 That’s why it probably won’t come as a surprise when I say that many people use R as an open-source alternative to commercial statistical programs, such as SPSS, SAS, etc.

 In this section, you’ll see how you can import data from advanced statistical software programs: you’ll see which packages that you need to install to read your data files into R, just like you have done with data that was stored in Excel or JSON files.